operate-first/support/docs/intro.md

 2. The Open Infrastructure Labs is the upstream where the cloud operators and project developers work in the open to Operate First.

-3. The Mass Open Cloud (MOC) is the production cloud resource where projects are run.
+3. The Mass Open Cloud (MOC) is a production cloud resource where projects are run.

 ### Observing and interacting with the Ops team